L-TChen/L-TChen.github.io/content/index.md

 #### Interests

-My research interests include, but not limit to,
+My research interests include, but are not limited to,

   * automata theory
   * modal logic